owaiskreifeh/hardgg/README.md

 - Use the search bar to find games by title, description, genre, or developer
 - Search suggestions appear as you type
 - Fuzzy search provides accurate results even with typos
+- Mobile users can use the sticky search bar at the top

 ### Filtering Games
 - **Genre**: Filter by game genres (Action, RPG, Strategy, etc.)